GreatQuestion/gq_take_home/README.md

 - Once redeemed, a coupon code must be marked as redeemed so that it cannot be used again.
 - The researcher should be able to see which coupon codes have been redeemed, and add additional codes.

+Please fork this repository for your changes, and make clean git commits with your changes.

 ## Instructions